tobobob/portfolio/README.md

 Hey, I'm a 17 year old self-taught programmer, I've been programming for roughly 2 years now and have developed numerous systems.
 I'm friendly, active, a quick learner, and extremely flexible when it comes to work schedules.
 If you wish to contact me you can add me on discord and I will make sure to answer you as soon as I can!

-!!!
-The following links may have some videos which have been deleted/expired, expect a revamp soon

 # Why hire me?

 I'm a hard worker who always works to land on time.
 I work with extreme precision, and try to match the games code style, whilst taking into account future expandibility for the system/script I'm working on.
 I excel in working with different people, and can quickly accomodate myself to larger working environments